slalom/eks-iac/README.md

 Then run `kubectl get svc` and you will see your cluster.

+# Terminate SSH Session
+In the SSM Sessions Manager History, get the session-id of the session that seems to be in an eternal "terminating state".
+Then run. aws ssm terminate-session --session-id session-id

 # Open Questions:
 Should the RDS aurora cluster have a final_snapshot?
 Right now defaults to YES by setting skip_final_snapshot = false Should the RDS aurora cluster DB have delete protection enabled?